aditdnair/Customyze/README.md

 # Project Customyze ![](/svg/logo_border.svg)

-Project Customyze is a concept for a pc part picking and customization website.
+Project Customyze is a concept for a device part picking and customization website.

 ## Contributors